 Lymphocytes start to grow in the bone marrow (where blood cells are made).
 The two main types of lymphocyte are B-cells and T-cells.

 B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
 When they're mature, both B-cells and T-cells help fight infections.

 Lymphoma is a disease in which either T-cells or B-cells grow in an uncontrolled way.
 Thyroid lymphoma is usually a disease of B-cells.

 The thyroid is a small gland in the front of the neck, just below the voice box (larynx).
-It's made up of two parts or lobes .
+It's made up of two parts called lobes.
 The thyroid is one of a network of glands throughout the body that make up the endocrine system.
-This system is responsible for making hormones, which help to control and influence different functions of the body.
+This system is responsible for making hormones, which help to control different functions of the body.

-The thyroid is sometimes known as the 'activity gland' because it keeps the body working at its normal rate (metabolism).
+The thyroid keeps the body working at its normal rate (metabolism).
 It does this by making two hormones called thyroxine (T4) and triiodothyronine (T3).

-In order to make thyroxine, the thyroid gland needs a regular supply of iodine.
+The thyroid gland needs a regular supply of iodine to make thyroxine.
 We get iodine in our diet from fish, dairy products and table salt, which has iodine added to it.